Rguernica/Portfolio-/README.md

 # What I hope to learn
 I hope to learn how to create clean and thought-provoking visualizations that communicate their data's stories.

+Data can effect real and meaningful change in the world, and for the better.
+The caveat with data-driven change is that the people operationalizing data don't read data files the same ways computers to do.
+We need storytellers to act as an intermediary - to visualize problems, models, predictions, and solutions.
+I hope to develop the skills needed to begin telling those stories.

 # Portfolio-
 Click here to read, or see, some of these stories!